Jain meditation: Sukla-dhyana (pure meditation)

-The first two are said to require knowledge of the lost Jain scriptures known as purvas, and thus since ca. 150-350 CE pure meditation is considerd to be no longer possible.
+The first two are said to require knowledge of the lost Jain scriptures known as purvas, and thus since ca. 150-350 CE pure meditation is considered to be no longer possible.
 The other two forms are said in the Tattvartha sutra to be only accessible to Kevalins (enlightened ones).
 The Tattvārtha-sūtra "states that pure meditation (sukla-dhyāna, e.g. samadhi) is unattainable in the current time-cycle." yet, the Jain-tradition solved this problem of non-accessibility by the mytheme of Mahavideha, a non-earthly realm were this knowledge is preserved, and people who are reborn in this realm can access this knowledge.

 According to Jain accounts, first attested by Jayasena (ca. 1150–1200), Kundakunda visited Mahavideha receiving the teachings from Jina Simandhara, which gave Kundakunda insight into the true nature of the soul.
 Kanji Swami elaborated on the Kundakunda-narrative, by claiming that, in a previous life, he was present when This presence was suggested to him by Campabahen Mataji, a female disciple, who said that she also had been present then.